gsapriza/hydrocuda/README.md

-# hydrocuda
+# C/Cuda Hydrological Model
-hydrological models with cuda
+Hydrological models with c and cuda